 - The law allows parties to agree in a collateral agreement that the lender may enforce its security right out of court.

 The index ranges from 0 to 10, with higher scores indicating that collateral and bankruptcy laws are better designed to expand access to credit.

 The data on credit information sharing are built in 2 stages.
 First, banking supervision authorities and public information sources are surveyed to confirm the presence of a public credit registry or private credit bureau.
-Second, when applicable, a detailed survey on the public credit registry’s or private credit bureau’s structure, laws and associated rules is administered to the entity itself.
-Survey responses are verified through several rounds of follow-up communication with respondents as well as by contacting third parties and consulting public sources.
-The survey data are confirmed through teleconference calls or on-site visits in all economies.
+Second, when applicable, a detailed questionnaire on the public credit registry’s or private credit bureau’s structure, laws and associated rules is administered to the entity itself.
+Questionnaire responses are verified through several rounds of follow-up communication with respondents as well as by contacting third parties and consulting public sources.
+The questionnaire data are confirmed through teleconference calls or on-site visits in all economies.